secretGeek/today-i-learned-staging/airtable/get_airtable_data.md

 ## Get AirTable Data (in js / node)

-If/when I need to get airtable data via JS, i'll be reading the official doco - but also this blog post from Trys Mudford:
+If/when I need to get airtable data via JS, i'll be reading the official documentation - but also this blog post from Trys Mudford:

 - [Tiny lesson: rapid builds, email signatures and Airtable](https://www.trysmudford.com/blog/rapid-building/)